 We need authorization credentials for testing, and direct technical contact for troubleshooting.

-For more information or implementation of an SSO integration for your company, please contact us via support@maglr.com.
+Note: for more information or implementation of an SSO integration for your company, please contact us via support@maglr.com.